kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

 - `url` - Graphql url of your Selenium Grid.
 Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) for more info.

+As an alternative you can also authenticate by using username and password via `TriggerAuthentication` configuration instead of using url.

+- `username` - Username for connect to the Selenium Grid graphql endpoint.
+- `password` - Password for connect to the Selenium Grid graphql endpoint.

 ```yaml
 apiVersion: v1
 kind: Secret